RLumSK/tubaf-gripper/README.md

 ## General information

-The manipulation unit consists of three hardware parts: the UR5, the Robotiq S model gripper and the Asus Xtion Pro Live.
+The manipulation unit consists of three hardware parts: the UR5, the Robotiq S model gripper and a RGB-D cameraq (Asus Xtion Pro Live/Intel Realsense D435).
-Launch files for those devices are located in the `julius_base` package.
+Launch files for those devices are located in the `julius_base` package (not included here).
 The following launch file calls may be used to start them:

 ```bash